hanami/model/EXAMPLE.md

 ArticleRepository.most_recent_published_by_author(author) # => most recent published articles by an author
 ```

-## Business logic
+## Business Logic

 As we've seen above, `Article` implements an API for publishing.
-We're gonna use that logic to alter the state of an article (from draft to published) and then we use the repository to persist this new state.
+We use that logic to alter the state of an article (from draft to published).
+We then use the repository to persist this new state.

 ```ruby
 article = ArticleRepository.drafts.first